gnosis/dx-contracts/README.md

   * [Documentation > Smart Contracts Addresses](http://dutchx.readthedocs.io/en/latest/smart-contracts_addresses.html)

 # Development
-For developer we recomend to read the documentation and guides in [DutchX Documentation](http://dutchx.readthedocs.io/en/latest).
+For developer we recommend to read the documentation and guides in [DutchX Documentation](http://dutchx.readthedocs.io/en/latest).

 ## Setup and show the networks